BigPolarBear1/factorization_v3/README.md

 Hey nazi MAGA fucktards.
 Fuck you.
 Going to war against you losers.
 Fucking transphobes.
 HAha.
 Go cry you pathetic losers.
 Remember when you fucking americans pointed a gun at me acting tough being like "welcome to america, bitch?", yea well, who has the biggest gun now?
 Fuck you.
 FUCK YOU 10000 TIMES OVER.
 I will destroy you.
-There wont be nothing left of you people after this.
+There wont be anything left of you people after this.
 FUCK YOU.
 GO TO HELL.
+AND FUCK PETE HEGSETH.
+DONT COME TO EUROPE, ILL KILL YOU FUCKER.
+FUCKING TRANSPHOBE PIECE OF SHIT.
+LITTLE MAN.
+HAHAHA.
+FUCK YOU RETARD.

 \*makes biting noises with my polar bear jaws\* you hear that assholes?
 Thats me about to devour you all.
 Fuck you.
 Give my regards to microsoft.